-By the time the sport of polo arrived on Newport’s shores during the Gilded Age, it was already steeped in 2500 years of history & tradition, captivating newcomers as it swept the globe.
+By the time the sport of polo arrived on Newport’s shores during the Gilded Age in the 1800s, ripe with 2500 years of evolution, polo was captivating newcomers as it swept the globe.
 Newport’s summer sporting set embraced the new pastime, establishing America's first polo club in 1876.
 A charter member of the United States Polo Association, Newport Polo remains a trailblazing model polo club, hosting the Newport International Polo Series public exhibition matches for the community's enjoyment, supporting philanthropic causes, hosting tournaments, polo club member services and polo instruction year-round.

-Each Saturday in June through September for the past 28 seasons, the Newport International Polo Series features teams from around the world & from major US cities competing against USA / Newport.
-Planned for the 2020 season is an exciting lineup of action-packed polo matches, international team debuts and memorable special events for fun on and off the field, supported by an enthusiastic spectator audience.
-Schedule is subject to change.
-Schedule/Tickets for the complete list.
+Each Saturday in June through September for 30 seasons, the Newport International Polo Series features teams from around the world & from major US cities competing against USA / Newport.
+Planned for the 2021 season is an exciting lineup of action-packed polo matches, international team debuts and memorable special events for fun on and off the field, supported by an enthusiastic spectator audience.
+See Events/Tickets for the complete list, subject to change..

 We are able to extend our contributions to the community in various ways.
 I applaud the volunteers of the many nonprofit organizations with whom we partner.
-And I salute the Newport Rotary Club and contributors at Newport This Week for their tremendous effort in producing this publication, whose advertising dollars support the Rotary’s Scholarship Fund and many charitable programs.
+And I salute the Newport Rotary Club and contributors at Newport This Week for their tremendous effort in producing this publication, whose advertising dollars support the Rotary’s Scholarship Fund and charitable programs.
 I thank our sponsors without whom the Polo Series would not be as expansive.
-Last but not least, I applaud the dedicated staff of the Newport International Polo Series with whom it is a privilege to work.
+Last but not least, I recognize the dedicated staff of the Newport International Polo Series with whom it is an honor to work.

 Very Truly Yours,